José Luis Mamone

 José Luis Mamone (born November 25, 1982) is a footballer from Argentina who plays as a defender.
-He is currently working both as a player and assistant coach for SC Zofingen of the 1.
+He is currently working both as a player and assistant coach for Zofingen of the 1.
 Liga Classic in Switzerland.

 Career

 He started his football career in the youth system of San Lorenzo, before moving on to Banfield de Mar del Plata on a free transfer.
 After one season there he was picked up by FC Luzern.